enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 bool loadAndSwitchWorld(const std::string& worldFileName)
 =========================================================

 Loads a world file, then switches the current world to the newly loaded one.
 If the world file was already loaded, removes the old one, effectively resetting the world.
-Returns false if the world file couldn't be loaded.
+Returns false if the world file couldn't be loaded, or it is the current world.
+Since caller is part of current world, removing it is not possible.

 Parameters: